RenePisani62/AD_Attack_Lab/README.md

 Added Windows 11 pro to the network and attempted the same set of tests as on Windows 10.
 In this lab, Windows 10 fell back to LLMNR/mDNS for unresolved hostnames and Responder captured authentication.
 Windows 11, under similar adapter/DNS settings, did not emit observable LLMNR, mDNS, or NBT-NS traffic for the same invalid hostname test.

+During testing in an isolated AD lab, Windows 10 generated observable LLMNR and mDNS traffic following DNS failure and was susceptible to Responder-based name resolution poisoning.
+A Windows 11 Pro 25H2 workstation (Build 26200.8655), configured with similar networking and NetBIOS settings, did not generate observable LLMNR, mDNS, or NBT-NS traffic under the same conditions.
+Further investigation is required to determine whether this behavior is attributable to OS version changes, security baselines, or resolver implementation differences.